mobook/MO-book/_build/html/_sources/pyomo_style_guide.md

 #### Use `domain` rather than `within`

-The `pyomo.Var()` class accepts either `within` or `domain` as a keyword to specify decision variables.
+The `pyo.Var()` class accepts either `within` or `domain` as a keyword to specify decision variables.
 Offering options with no functional difference places an unnecessary cognitive burden on new users.
 Consistent use of `domain` is preferred because of its common use in mathematics to represent the set of all values for which a variable is defined.

 #### Use `bounds` when known and fixed

-A Pyomo model can place bounds on decision variables with either the `bounds`  keyword in the argument to `pyomo.Var`, or as explicit constraints in the model.
+A Pyomo model can place bounds on decision variables with either the `bounds`  keyword in the argument to `pyo.Var`, or as explicit constraints in the model.

 When upper or lower bounds for a variable are known and fixed, use of `bounds` when creating the variable is a best practice in mathematical optimization.
 This practice can reduce the number of explicit constraints in the model and simplify coding and model display.